-I was blindsided.
-Feeling more confused and alone than ever, I searched for resources to help, but found little information to explain what was happening to me.
+I felt blindsided.
+More confused and alone than ever, I searched for resources to help make sense of my situation but came up mostly empty-handed.

-I have made it my mission to examine and communicate about family responses to the disclosure of child sexual abuse.
-Today, I am driven to apply the lessons I’ve learned to provide comfort, information, and support to others.
-I created The Second Wound to offer my fellow survivors the help and understanding that I desperately searched for all those years ago.
-Through their messages and emails, and the countless contributions of the brave, compassionate members of our online support group, I have learned far more about this topic than I knew firsthand.
+I made it my mission to examine the phenomenon of destructive responses to the disclosure of sexual violence, abuse, and other forms of trauma.
+Today, I share what I’ve learned with my fellow survivors in the hopes of providing comfort, information, and support.
+I created The Second Wound to offer the kind of understanding that I desperately searched for all those years ago.
+And you, my fellow survivors, responded.
+Through your messages and emails and the countless contributions of online followers, I have learned far more about this subject than I could have understood firsthand.

 The Second Wound is for every survivor whose family members, loved ones, and others not only failed to support them but instead added to their pain and trauma.

 You are not alone.
 I believe you.
 You ARE worthy of respect, compassion, and love.